Photo-polarimetric characteristics of brown dwarfs, Part I: uniform cloud decks: Radiative transfer modeling

 using

 where

 Our method of determining $\cos{\beta_{\mathrm{g},ij}}$ and $\sin{\beta_{\mathrm{g},ij}}$ is summarized in Appendix \ref{App2}.

-From a measurement perspective, the global reference system outlined in this section is recreated by choosing the viewing plane such that the projection of the rotation axis $\hat{\mathrm{k}}$ on the viewing plane is the nominal direction $\hat{\mathbf{p}}^0_\mathrm{v}$ of vertical polarization, orthogonal to the coplanar horizontal direction $\hat{\mathbf{p}}^0_\mathrm{h}$.
+From a measurement perspective, the global reference system outlined in this section is recreated by choosing the coordinate system in the viewing plane such that the projection of the rotation axis $\hat{\mathbf{k}}$ on the viewing plane is the nominal direction $\hat{\mathbf{p}}^0_\mathrm{v}$ of vertical polarization, orthogonal to the coplanar horizontal direction $\hat{\mathbf{p}}^0_\mathrm{h}$ (see Fig.\,\ref{fig_global}).